devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 Expressions
 ~~~~~~~~~~~

 Expressions are expressions, really.
-They can be used in conditions and
+They are used in assignments, conditions and
 as loop "iterables".

 Syntax: